 - Last, but certainly not least for this section: AUTHOR’S NAME(S).

 Give yourself (and your team) the much-deserved credit for completing the screenplay here.
+If you're unsure how to assign credit, check out our guide on how screenwriting credits are determined in the US.

 - If the screenplay was created by you, and you alone, just include your name.